Mike Zunino Player Props: Guardians vs. Twins

 Mike Zunino At The Plate

-- Zunino is hitting .215 with seven doubles, two home runs and 12 walks.
+- Zunino is batting .206 with seven doubles, two home runs and 12 walks.

+- In 39.1% of his 23 games this season, Zunino has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a home run in two of 22 games played this season, and in 2.6% of his plate appearances.
+- In 23 games played this year, he has gone deep in two of them.

-- In five games this season, Zunino has picked up an RBI, with more than one RBI once.
+- In five games this year, Zunino has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.